 Here in the early 21st century, we are seeing over and over again that an imaginary, human-created thing—money—is not the same as real wealth, the actual resources which support us.
 This is why investors like Jim Rogers suggest buying farm land or commodities.
 We can print money.
 We can not print crude oil, topsoil or freshwater.

 Those in the human species (in the general case) simply have no idea why they do anything, although they pretend they do.
 We thus get the unbridled thoughtless demands Cribb refers to and our astonishing capacity for self-deception.
-We do not know ourselves in the sense Socrates meant, and thus we can not master our appetites to create a world of lasting social or ecological harmony.
-Seeming masters of the Physical World, our Mental World remains terra incognita, a Black Box.
-We destroy our Earthly habitat, and ultimately, ourselves.
+We do not know ourselves in Socrates' sense, and thus we can not master our appetites to create a world of lasting social and ecological harmony.
+Seeming masters of the physical world, our psychological world remains terra incognita, a Black Box.
+Thus we mindlessly destroy our Earthly habitat, and ultimately, ourselves.

 And thus my suggestion for renaming our species is this post's title: Homo laeviculus — "Clueless Man".